ldsands/UsefulCodeSnippets/other_software/pandoc_commands.md

 Example 1: convert markdown doc to word doc

-- the code example below does the following
+- The code example below does the following
-    - pandoc command opens the pandoc program
+    - `pandoc` command opens the Pandoc program
-    - -o is the output command after the -o write the name of the file you want to write
+    - `-o` is the output command after the -o write the name of the file you want to write
-    - -f is the from command so you can convert from some form in this case markdown
+    - `-f` is the from command so you can convert from some form in this case markdown
-    - -t is the to command which tells pandoc what format to convert the file to in this case docx
+    - `-t` is the to command which tells pandoc what format to convert the file to in this case docx
-    - finally the filename.md is the file that is used as the input
+    - Finally the filename.md is the file that is used as the input
-    - this order is not important however ther are other commands whose order do matter
+    - This order is not important however ther are other commands whose order do matter

     ```pandoc
     pandoc -o output.docx -f markdown -t docx filename.md